 Buy a gift card from their favourite store

 Seeing money that you worked hard for is sweet.
 Letting your money work for you is even sweeter.
 But you know what tops both?
-Money you didn’t work for.
-It just hits different knowing that someone else paid the price for your enjoyment, and just handed it to you.
+The money you didn’t work for.
+It just hits differently knowing that someone else paid the price for your enjoyment, and just handed it to you.